rithikamalepati/OIBSIP/README.md

   Create a command-line password generator in Python that generates random passwords based on user-defined criteria, such as length and character types (letters, numbers, symbols).
 Allow users to specify password length and character set preferences.

+4.Voice Assistant

+Project Description:
+   Create a basic voice assistant that can perform simple tasks based on voice commands.
+Implement features like responding to "Hello" and providing predefined responses, telling the time or date, and searching the web for information based on user queries.